 The hygiene hypothesis essentially asks whether the unnaturally clean lifestyles of the modern world are causing problems with our immune systems, which were designed to work in a world full of constant exposure to pathogens.

-The immune system is basically an army of cells designed to kill invaders.
-In order to function optimally it needs proper training at a young age in the form of exposure to invaders.
-If it is denied this practice, it will lack essential skills, such as knowing what to attack when and how much.
+The immune system is partly composed of an army of cells designed to kill invaders.
+In order to function optimally, it needs proper training at a young age in the form of exposure to invaders.
+If it is denied this practice, it will lack essential skills, such as knowing what to attack when, and how much.
 And perhaps if the army has nothing to do because there are no invading armies to fight, it gets restless and overreacts to the presence of minor irritants, which causes allergies.
 Or maybe it just gets confused and starts attacking the body, causing autoimmune disease.
-This is a rough sketch of some very complex ideas, but the logic is simple – the immune system is a complex system which evolved in the presence of constant exposure to pathogens, and therefore removal of this key input into the system can be expected to change its behavior in some way.
+This is a rough sketch of some very complex ideas, but the logic is simple - the immune system evolved in the presence of constant exposure to pathogens, and therefore removal of this key input can be expected to change its behavior in some way.

-The hygiene hypothesis appears to be gaining more and more scientific support, including epidemiological data which shows various allergic and autoimmune diseases are far more common in sterile environments than more natural environments which involve far more exposure to pathogens.
+The hygiene hypothesis appears to be gaining more and more scientific support, including epidemiological data showing various allergic and autoimmune diseases are more common in sterile environments than more natural environments with more pathogens.